July 23, 2019 • News Announcements, Program Updates

-At 9 am on a Saturday morning, two students from Norway, a father and his nieces from Oakland, and a couple from San Francisco met for this first time at the edge of the world’s largest body of water.
-It was an overcast but pleasant morning, with a steady breeze out of the west, and everyone save the locals had driven here from miles away to spend their morning volunteering to clean up Ocean Beach, which forms the border between the city of San Francisco and the Pacific Ocean.
+At 9 am on a Saturday morning, two students from Norway, a father and his nieces from Oakland, and a couple from San Francisco met for the first time at the edge of the world’s largest body of water—the Pacific Ocean.
+It was an overcast but pleasant morning, with a steady breeze out of the west, and everyone but the locals had driven here from miles away to spend their morning volunteering to clean up Ocean Beach, at the border between the city of San Francisco and the Pacific Ocean.

 Your local beach clean-up is about more than just picking up trash!

-As the organizer from Oceanic Society, I was pleasantly surprised to see that the majority of volunteers that showed up had learned about the beach cleanup from a simple internet search, rather than hearing about it from us.
-While two passengers were past Oceanic Society whale watch passengers and had heard about this event from our newsletter, the rest had come simply to render a service to this local ecosystem, and the thousands of people who would enjoy it that weekend.
+As the organizer from Oceanic Society, I was pleasantly surprised to see that the majority of volunteers had learned about the beach cleanup from a simple internet search, rather than directly from us.
+Two participants were past Oceanic Society whale watch passengers and had heard about this event from our newsletter, but the rest had come simply to render a service to this local ecosystem and the thousands of people who would enjoy it that weekend.

-As we walked out onto the beach and started surveying the area, a stander-by who had been staring out at the water noticed what we were doing, and thanked us for cleaning the area.
+As we walked out onto the beach and began surveying the area, a passerby who had been staring out at the water noticed what we were doing, and thanked us for cleaning the area.
 “This is a powerful place, and it deserves to be respected,” he said to me, before asking how to get involved and taking a card.

 After a brief orientation, we broke up into groups and spread out in both directions with bags in hand, scouring the entire beach from the sand dunes down to the high tide line.
 It wasn’t long before people returned for a second bag to fill.